21-23 January, 2020

 e.g. a student who has just finished Year 4 may apply for a Year 3-4 workshop if desired.

 Please note that your child MUST be within the appropriate age bracket for the workshops that they have applied.
-If your child is outside the lower age range of the workshop they will be asked to leave the programs.
+Children outside the lower age range of the workshop are not permitted to join the programs.
 No refunds will be provided in the event that your child is found to be outside the age bracket of the workshop.

-"Scientia" simply means "knowledge" in Latin, and is part of the UNSW motto Scientia Manu et Mente, "knowledge by hand and mind."
-The GERRIC Junior Scientia and Scientia Challenge programs offer workshops about a range of subjects, from science to art, literature, music and new technologies.
+"Scientia" means "knowledge" in Latin, and is part of the UNSW motto Scientia Manu et Mente, "knowledge by hand and mind."
+The GERRIC Junior Scientia and Scientia Challenge programs offer workshops on a range of subjects, from science to art, literature, music and new technologies.

 All GERRIC staff, both teaching and non-teaching, have Working With Children Checks and anaphylaxis response training.
 The GERRIC Coordinator is certified in First Aid and CPR.
 UNSW Security is alerted to the presence of the students on campus, and all students wear name tags throughout the programs with emergency contact numbers and instructions in case they or others they may encounter on campus need to contact the GERRIC coordinator.
 Students are always kept with their group and should not ever be alone on the campus (they visit the toilet in pairs or with one of the classroom assistants).
 Students must bring their lunches and are not allowed to visit campus eateries.